Oise-Aisne American Cemetery Plot E: Burials at Plot E

-All individuals currently interred in Plot E were found guilty at general court martial of the capital crimes of rape, murder or both.

 After being held from the public from the time of the creation of Plot E, the names and grave locations of the men buried there became available in 2009 following a Freedom of Information Act request.
 Prior to that release, the public could not determine who was buried in a particular grave, as the graves are only marked with numbers.